UF-CEN5035-2022SpringProject/GatorLive/README.md

 ---
 #### Store Object

-Each store will have uniqueId, and belong to one user who created it.
+Each Store will have uniqueId, and belong to one user who created it.

 | Var/Method | Key/Optional | Type | Description |
 | ---  | --- | --- | --- |